 |ODS Default Codes:||TDH00 - Overseas Visitor exempt from charges|

-The CDS PRIME RECIPIENT IDENTITY must be allocated on the first creation and submission of a CDS TYPE for a PATIENT and must not change even if the ADDRESS or Primary Care Trust of the PATIENT changes during the lifetime of the Commissioning Data Set record otherwise duplicate Commissioning Data Set data may be lodged in the Secondary Uses Service database.
+The CDS PRIME RECIPIENT IDENTITY must be allocated on the first creation and submission of a CDS Type for a PATIENT and must not change even if the ADDRESS or ORGANISATION CODE (RESIDENCE RESPONSIBILITY) of the PATIENT changes during the lifetime of the Commissioning Data Set record otherwise duplicate Commissioning Data Set data may be lodged in the Secondary Uses Service database.

 CDS PRIME RECIPIENT IDENTITY is a mandatory data item crucial for the correct indexing of the database and must not be changed during the life of the associated Commissioning Data Set.
 It does not identify the first or most important recipient of data, i.e. there is no inference of primacy of one recipient over another.

 Please note that the following Organisation Data Service Default Codes must not be used in the Commissioning Data Set (CDS) header because they are not default Commissioner codes:

 - Q99 - High Level Health Geography/Primary Care Organisation of Residence Not Known